selting/Two-Tier-Urban-Delivery/README.md

 ## Modeling the Two-Tier Urban Delivery Problem
+* The models without time windows can be found in the TTUD folder
+* Each of the notebooks(with and without time windows) has two models:
-* The models without time windows can be found in the TTUD folder (with TW is still in progress).
-The decision variables x of the model are based on 4 indices [hub, instance, customer, robot].
-The first tier minimizes the number of necessary hubs.
-The second tier optimizes the necessary time by using only the minimum number of hubs as determined by tier 1
+** Tier 1: minimizes the number of necessary hubs
+** Tier 2: optimizes the necessary time by using only the minimum number of hubs as determined by tier 1
 * More details are given in the notebook (markdown cells and comments)

+## Notice
+* Most of the code is written with focus on readability rather than efficiency
+* The interactive plots require a live ipython session (i.e. they are only interactive when they are executed in a notebook)